nbwoodward/wfr/content/home.md

 ### About this site

+This site serves as a study guide for reviewing Wilderness Medicine concepts.
+Please request changes and report errors to info@wildernessmed.info.

+### This Warranty

+- This site is a resource for reviewing Wilderness First Response material
+- There is no guarantee that this information is correct.
-This site is a resource for reviewing Wilderness First Response material and is **Not a replacement for a wilderness first responder course**.
-This information comes with no warranty.
+- This is **Not a replacement for a wilderness first responder course**.
+- This information comes with no warranty.